foobar167/android/object_detection_demo/02_mobile_app/README.md

 Downloading, extraction and placing it in assets folder has been managed automatically by download.gradle.

-If you explicitly want to download the model, you can download from [here](https://drive.google.com/uc?export=download&id=1KQwgC5k0I9qggCFbBRDhl8MrQ0hWwthj).
+If you explicitly want to download the model, you can download it from [here](https://drive.google.com/uc?export=download&id=1KQwgC5k0I9qggCFbBRDhl8MrQ0hWwthj).
 Extract the zip to get the `.tflite` and `label` file.